Skip to main content

 How to Track Certified Mail

-A USPS certified mail delivery can be checked online for its delivery status, as well as by phone.
-Businesses responsible for many certified mail deliveries can also opt to receive confirmations from USPS in bulk.
+USPS-certified mail delivery can be checked online for its deliverUSPS-certified mail delivery’s status.
+Businesses responsible for this can also opt to receive confirmations from USPS in bulk.

 Certified Mail Receipts are available when the order is sent and can be obtained through USPS as a Form 3800.
 Electronic verification for both successful and attempted deliveries can also be requested.